-Sites smaller than a 0.5 acre in size are deemed inadequate to accommodate housing for lower-income housing unless evidence or recent trends can prove otherwise.
-In the case of Lomita, the average parcel size is 0.23 acres, far below the 0.5 acre minimum, and only 4.7% of the City's total parcels are greater than 0.5 acres.
-Therefore, if the sites inventory were to exclude all parcels smaller than 0.5 acres, without considering the possibility of consolidating smaller parcels, the sites inventory would be excluding more than 95% of the City's total parcels from the sites inventory.
-In addition, of the large parcels that exist in the City, many are public facilities which do not permit residential uses.
-These large public facilities include the City Hall, parks, and several public schools.
+Sites smaller than 0.5 acres in size are deemed inadequate to accommodate housing for lower-income housing unless evidence or recent trends can prove otherwise.
+In the case of Lomita, the average parcel size is 0.23 acres, far below the 0.5-acre minimum, and only 4.7 percent of the City's total parcels are greater than 0.5 acres.
+Therefore, if the Sites Inventory were to exclude all parcels smaller than 0.5 acres, without considering the possibility of consolidating smaller parcels, the Sites Inventory would be excluding more than 95 percent of the City's total parcels from the sites inventory.
+In addition, of the large parcels that exist in the City, many are public facilities that do not permit residential uses.
+These large public facilities include City Hall, parks, and several public schools.
 Other uses on large sites include mobile home parks and existing affordable housing developments, all of which are a resource to the community and cannot reasonably be assumed to be redeveloped into housing.
 The only large sites that can responsibly accommodate housing capacity in Lomita include sites with existing religious institutions.
-An analysis of the large sites with existing religious institutions revealed that the likeliness of redevelopment of these sites is low, however Program 27 of the Housing Element will develop a process by which parking requirements will be reduced for religious institutions in exchange for housing.
+An analysis of the large sites with existing religious institutions revealed that the likeliness of redevelopment of these sites is low; however, Program 27 of the Housing Element will develop a process by which parking requirements will be reduced for religious institutions in exchange for housing.
 For all the aforementioned reasons, the Sites Inventory must rely on the consolidation of parcels to accommodate the lower-income RHNA.
-Of the three existing public and affordable housing developments in Lomita, as listed in Table 47 of Appendix B, permit records show that Lomita Manor assembled three parcels for the development of 78 affordable units.
+Of the three existing public and affordable housing developments in Lomita, as listed in Table 47 of Appendix B, Housing Needs Assessment, permit records show that Lomita Manor assembled three parcels for the development of 78 affordable units.
 To incentivize development on the sites identified, Program 12 of the Housing Element will enhance incentives for lot consolidation beyond what the City already offers, as further detailed in Program 12.
-Further, through the process of updating the housing element, there have been workshops, newsletters and outreach to developers and property owners.
+Further, through the process of updating the Housing Element, there have been workshops, newsletters, and outreach to developers and property owners.
 Four local developers have met with staff to discuss specific properties and potential densities to support future residential or mixed-use development.
-At least 6 out-of-area developers have inquired about properties under study and the willingness for Lomita to embrace higher density residential projects.
-Development interest has been focused primarily on Narbonne Avenue, with additional interest expressed on Lomita Boulevard which would involve lot consolidation.
+At least six outof-area developers have inquired about properties under study and the willingness for Lomita to embrace higher-density residential projects.
+The City's recent approval of a 220unit residential project at 88 units per acre has brought new attention to development opportunities, especially along the western portion of Lomita Boulevard.
+Three sites have been actively discussed or a preliminary application submitted seeking density between 45 -88 units per acre.
+Development interest has also been focused on Narbonne Avenue with a pending application proposed at 36 units per acre with consideration of a density bonus...
+Developers are being encouraged to consider larger sites which would involve lot consolidation.
+The City's experience with lot consolidation through recent development is detailed in Table 1, where at least 6 of the recent developments in Lomita are a direct result of lot consolidation.